bitfield/script/README.md

 # Handling errors

-Woah, woah!
+Woah, Woah!
 Just a minute!
 What if there was an error opening the file in the first place?
 Won't `Match` blow up if it tries to read from a non-existent file?

 No, it won't.
 As soon as an error status is set on a pipe, all operations on the pipe become no-ops.
 Any operation which would normally return a new pipe just returns the old pipe unchanged.
 So you can run as long a pipeline as you want to, and if an error occurs at any stage, nothing will crash, and you can check the error status of the pipe at the end.